kongfanhe/stock_predictor_wx_frontend/README.md

     const url_base = "http://127.0.0.1:8856"
     ```
     in the file **/utils/data_service.js**
-* You need to apply your own AppID at [Weixin](https://mp.weixin.qq.com/), and you need to change the value
+* You need to find or apply your own AppID at [Weixin](https://mp.weixin.qq.com/).
+And you need to change the value
     ```json
     {"appid": "fill-in-your-appid"}
     ```